A creatively plated modern Indian dish with pastry, basmati rice, cashew nuts and sauce on the side.

 Advertising

 South Indian, North Indian, Malaysian-Indian, Indo-Chinese, Indian fusion – Melbourne has it all.
-Australians’ perennial favourite butter chicken can be found at a lot of these restaurants, but so can ingenious, meticulously prepared spice-forward dishes hailing from every which corner of the subcontinent.
+Australians’ perennial favourite butter chicken can, of course, be found at a lot of these restaurants but we encourage you to expand your palate.
+There's a whole world of ingenious, time-honoured dishes hailing from every regional pocket of the subcontinent.

 Looking for budget-friendly meals?
 Here are the best cheap eats in Melbourne.